By Gwen Nguyen, advisor, Learning and Teaching, BCcampus

 As we navigate the digital age, our understanding of pedagogy has naturally evolved to include new technologies.
 However, digital pedagogy isn’t simply about using the latest tools in the classroom.
 Digital pedagogy, though a newer field, emphasizes the thoughtful integration of digital tools to enhance educational experiences, providing meaningful, flexible and accessible learning opportunities for everyone.
 (Sadiku et al., 2019; Dangwal & Srivastava, 2016).

 What does this look like in practice?
 Väätäjä & Ruokamo (2021) propose a three-dimensional model: pedagogical orientation, pedagogical practices, and digital pedagogical competencies.
-This model suggests that effective digital pedagogy is often socio-constructivist and student-centered, fostering collaboration and social knowledge construction.
+This model suggests that effective digital pedagogy is often socio-constructivist and student centred, fostering collaboration and social knowledge construction.
 Implementing digital pedagogy successfully isn’t as simple as making slideshows, handing out tablets, or setting up a class website.
 Beyond technological know-how, educators need a deep understanding of pedagogical approaches, content expertise, high self-efficacy, and strong peer-collaboration skills (Väätäjä & Ruokamo, 2021).

 Jesse Stommel and Sean Michael Morris, on the open-access and peer-reviewed journal of Hybrid Pedagogy, remind us that digital pedagogy is “precisely not about using digital technologies for teaching and, rather, about approaching those tools from a critical pedagogical perspective.
 So, it is as much about using digital tools thoughtfully as it is about deciding when not to use digital tools, and about paying attention to the impact of digital tools on learning.”